oliver-rew/home-iot-433/README.md

 https://blynk.io/

 ## Disclaimer
-First of all, I had to tailor the 433MHz control payload my exact, so mileage may vary with other outlets.
+First of all, I had to tailor the 433MHz control payload for my exact outlets, so mileage may vary with other outlets.
 It is not terribly hard to reverse engineer the protocol.
 I used an RTL-SDR and the awesome `rtl_433` tool to figure out the protocol.

 ## Installation
 - enable SPI with `sudo raspi-config` and reboot